criscabe/MEGARA/README.md

   --all        Run all the steps of MEGARA DRP
   ```

-The following command will run all the steps of MEGARA DRP:
+The following command will run all the steps of MEGARA DRP performing 100 simulations on data taken with the LRR VPH:

 ```bash
 $ python 1_simulations_reduction.py 100 0 LRR galaxy_name ob1 --all